Suzuki Cervo: Cervo SS20 (first generation)

 Worse was that the new 550 cc engine was strangled by emissions requirements.
 Whereas the most powerful 360 cc version had offered 37 PS at 6000 rpm, the new T5A only provided 28 PS at 5000 rpm and had an additional 55–80 kg to drag around.
 To keep acceleration acceptable, gearing was rather low, keeping claimed top speed to 120 km/h.
-This was ten more than the Fronte 7-S sedan version could achieve, thanks to lower wind resistance, but Car Graphic were only able to reach 111.80 km/h when testing the car in 1977, with the 0–400 m sprint taking 23 seconds.
+This was ten more than the Fronte 7-S sedan version could achieve, thanks to lower wind resistance, but Car Graphic was only able to reach 111.80 km/h when testing the car in 1977, with the 0–400 m sprint taking 23 seconds.
 The engine ran out of breath past 7000 rpm.
-Suzuki were aware that the Cervo, unlike its predecessor, was no longer a mini GT car.
+Suzuki was aware that the Cervo, unlike its predecessor, was no longer a mini GT car.
 The advertising also reflected this, generally targeting the female demographic (except for the sporty CX-G version).

-Equipment levels ranged from the entry-level CX (¥608,000 in 1977), via the "ladies' version" CX-L to the top-of-the-line CX-G (¥698,000).
+Equipment levels ranged from the entry-level CX (円608,000 in 1977), via the "ladies' version" CX-L to the top-of-the-line CX-G (円698,000).
 The lowest priced CX model received microscopic hubcaps, painted black, as were the bumpers (chromed on better equipped versions).
 The CX-L was added in September 1978 and had brighter trim, to specifically target feminine customers.
 Only the CX-G had front disc brakes; the others had to make do with drums all around.
 As implied by the weight distribution, the rear-engine lead to a somewhat twitchy front end.
 In the SC100s, the heavier four-cylinder engine was countered by a balancing weight in the front bumper.

 The SS20 Cervo received a very minor facelift in 1978, consisting mainly of interior upgrades.
 In June 1982, the rear-engined Cervo was discontinued in favor of a more conventionally laid out replacement, the SS40.
 In Chile the Cervo was originally only sold with the 970 cc F10A engine; a May 1979 drastic lowering on tariffs on cars of less than 850 cc meant that the 797 cc F8A inline-four became available in that market.
 The chassis code of this model is SC80.
 This was sold alongside a better equipped model with the 1 litre F10A as used in the SC100.